 On the positive side, however, I had a great time in Palatka.
 That place is something else.
 We — Fred Roumbanis and J. Todd Tucker, two of the finest men on Planet Earth — stayed in a house on one of the canals that connects with the river.
 The owner, Jim McCartney, let us stay there and is it ever beautiful.
 In fact, the whole place is beautiful.

 And I learned what it means to take your weekends seriously while I was there.
 Come Friday night, they do it right.
 Back in my younger days, I thought I knew how to party.
 I was wrong.
-At least I was wrong by
+At least I was wrong by Palatka, Fla., standards.
+Let me tell you, they set the standard to which the rest of us aspire.

 It all started with a big neighborhood dinner.
 They smoked everything imaginable and cooked a ton of local food.
 It’s the first time I ever ate collard greens and tomato pie.
 They’re good, though.
 I really enjoyed it, very different from the chain restaurant food we frequently eat.
 Maybe next year they’ll invite us back.
 (If you’re reading this folks, that’s a hint.)

 Later in the evening they celebrated with fireworks.
-I’m not talking about the skinny, 3-inch ones we toss around in
+I’m not talking about the skinny, 3-inch ones we toss around in Ohio that go bang and then fizzle out.
+No. I’m talking real fireworks.
+Some of that stuff looked like mortar shells when it exploded.
+I loved it!

 I ran into another kind of wildlife — actually wild life — on the river, too.
 It was spring break weekend.
 The river is lined with small bars, hangouts, party houses and motels.
 The bikers were there.
 Every time we (any of the anglers) went up or down the river, they’d come over to the bank and cheer us on.
 It was really cool.